kbp12/FFS/README.md

 I used LSTM, which is very suitable for handling time-series data and widely used for forecasting purposes.

 ### Dataset description
 train.csv — Training data
 test.csv — Test data

-The fields included in the dataset are as below, date — Date of the sales data. store — Store ID item — Item ID sales — The count of items sold at a particular
+The fields included in the dataset are as below:

+date — Date of the sales data.

+store — Store ID

+item — Item ID

+sales — The count of items sold at a particular

 ### Tech stack:-
 PySpark Dependencies: PySpark.ml, PySpark.sql

-Python Dependencies: Keras, NumPy, Pandas, sklearn, Matplotlib, LSTM I used PySpark to handle real-time streaming data (as the sales of the items and goods have to be addressed in real-time) and build highly scalable models.
+Python Dependencies: Keras, NumPy, Pandas, sklearn, Matplotlib, LSTM

+I used PySpark to handle real-time streaming data (as the sales of the items and goods have to be addressed in real-time) and build highly scalable models.

 ### Key learnings:-